silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 this: suppose we left out that `movb $7,%eax` instruction from our assembly program.
 Our program would still run, the CPU would still follow the instructions, and the kernel would still look at EAX and BL to exit our program.
 But what would the exit code be?
+What is in register BL?
 Maybe some CPUs set all the registers to 0 before running a program, so it would be 0.
 Maybe some set the registers to 42, so that would be the exit code.
 Or maybe the CPU doesn't touch the registers and whatever the last program happened to leave in register BL will still be there.
 Who knows?
 This is what programmers call "undefined behavior": when the result of running a program is outside of our control.
 It's one of the worst things that can happen to a program!
 Since a compiler creates the assembly code, it can help us with this problem by refusing to translate instructions that would lead to undefined behavior.
 By being more restrictive, compilers can help us create better programs.

 ### C ###